• Skip to main content

 Marc Alexandre Ladouceur

-As a Media Education Specialist, Marc Alexandre is responsible for creating resources for educators, parents and community groups and for conducting outreach activities with French language schools, school boards, education ministries, faculties of education and community organizations across Canada.
+is a Media Education Specialist, and responsible for creating resources for educators, parents and community groups and for conducting outreach activities with French language schools, school boards, education ministries, faculties of education and community organizations across Canada.
 He holds a Master’s Degree in Theology, as well as Bachelors’ in Education and Theology.
 Marc Alexandre has previously worked as a teacher in the Ontario and Alberta school systems, as a facilitator in Ontario schools and as an editor and translator.

 Kurt Martin